 Boosts Nervous System Function

-Eating adzuki beans in small portions on a daily basis assists in enhancing nerve impulse conduction, activating memory centers in the brain and relaxing the mind, due to elevated levels of the amino acid tryptophan.
-As the tryptophan brings about an equilibrium in the levels of serotonin – a neurotransmitter, these tiny beans helps in treating anxiety and insomnia, by maintaining good moods and promoting sound sleep.
+Eating adzuki beans in small portions daily assists in enhancing nerve impulse conduction, activating memory centres in the brain and relaxing the mind, due to elevated levels of the amino acid tryptophan.
+As the tryptophan brings about an equilibrium in the levels of serotonin – a neurotransmitter, these tiny beans help in treating anxiety and insomnia, by maintaining good moods and promoting sound sleep.

 Augments Heart Health